ericearl/githubPagesTutorial/rtd/workshop/your-bio.md

 [link to Google](https://www.google.com)
 ```

 Try updating your bio and adding some links to your `index.md` file, such as a recently published paper or public projects.
-Click the **Commit Your Changes** button when you're done.
+Click the **Commit changes** button when you're done.